Pain after partial knee replacement – what to do?

 • Therapy: Imaging procedures for diagnosis, possibly revision of the prosthesis.

-• Description: A sled prosthesis only treats a portion of the joint.
-Over time, signs of wear and tear can occur in other areas of the joint.
+• Description: A partial knee replacement only treats part of the joint.
+Over time, wear and tear can occur in other areas of the joint.

-• Special feature: Retropatellar arthrosis, in which the cartilage layer behind the kneecap degenerates, is common.
+• Special feature: Retropatellar osteoarthritis, in which the cartilage layer behind the kneecap degenerates, is common.

 • Therapy: in severe cases, extension to a total endoprosthesis.